Rajoooooo/Salesforce-Capstone/README.md

+## Phase 1: Requirements Analysis & Planning

 ## Phase 2: Salesforce Development - Backend & Configuration

+Phase 2 established the functional and programmatic backbone of the Tours and Travels CRM.
+This included setting up a secure Salesforce development environment and building all backend components using a combination of declarative tools and Apex logic.

 ## Milestone 1: Salesforce Account
 For Milestone 1 of my Salesforce journey, I successfully created a Salesforce Developer Account to support my learning and development.
 I began by visiting the official Salesforce signup page at https://developer.salesforce.com/signup.
 There, I filled out the required form, entering “Developer” as both my job title and company name.
 After submitting the form by clicking "Sign Me Up," I received a verification email.
 I verified my email address, set up my password, and then logged in through https://login.salesforce.com.
 With these steps completed, I officially created my Salesforce Developer Org account, which I will now use for hands-on practice and project development.